ACEnglish/kanpig/gqcalibration/README.md

 ==============

 ### `gqconfig.json`
-This is the main result which can be sent to `kanpig gq --gqconfig` to produce calibrated GT/GQs.
+This is the main result which can be sent to `kanpig gt --gqconfig` to produce calibrated GTs/GQs.

 ### `genotypes.csv`
 This file holds the information used by `estimate_params.py` with columns of: